 Grab a handful of soil.
 Squeeze it.
 Then open your hand.

 If your wad of soil is all gloppy and sticks together when you poke it with your finger, it's too wet to work with.
-Give your garden some time to dry out a bit.
-Then test again in a few days.

 When the soil forms a loose ball that crumbles apart easily, it's ready to be worked!